abexsoft/ruby-ogre/README.md

      ** Ruby **
      cf = Ogre::ConfigFile.new
      cf.load("./resources.cfg")
-     cf.each_Settings {|secName, typeName, archName|
+     cf.each_settings {|secName, typeName, archName|
-       Ogre::ResourceGroupManager::getSingleton().addResourceLocation(
+       Ogre::ResourceGroupManager::get_singleton().add_resource_location(
                 archName, typeName, secName)
      }

 ### Scope
 Most ruby objects have a corresponding C++ object pointer.
 So it will occurs a segmentation fault if you store a root object into a local scope value, like the following example.

     def init
       root = Ogre::Root.new("")